vodquang96/django-anymail/docs/esps/sendgrid.rst

 The default `None` requires you include the delimiters directly in your :attr:`~anymail.message.AnymailMessage.merge_data` keys.
 You can also override this setting for individual messages.
-See the notes on SendGrid :ref:`templates and merge <sendgrid-templates>` below.
+See the notes on SendGrid :ref:`templates and merge <sendgrid-legacy-templates>` below.

+This setting is not used (or necessary) with SendGrid's newer dynamic transactional templates, which always use Handlebars syntax.

 .. setting:: ANYMAIL_SENDGRID_API_URL